Rent safe and private dog parks hosted by locals

 What is an anxiety service dog?

-Because of this, not all dogs who improve their owners’ quality of life by helping with their anxiety symptoms can be considered legal service dogs.
+Because of these stipulations, not all dogs who improve their owners’ quality of life by helping with anxiety symptoms can be considered legal service dogs.

 Emotional support animals aren’t service dogs